fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 12:00:25 ssh.login  {"key1":"yay","key2":100}  --|
 ```

-`timekey_wait` is to determine when the chunks will be flushed.
-The
+The `timekey_wait` parameter configures the flush delay for events.
+The default is 600 (10 minutes).

-event time is normally delayed time from current timestamp, so Fluentd
-will wait to flushing buffer chunks for delayed events.
-Delay is
-configured via `timekey_wait`.
-For example, the figure below shows when
-the chunks (timekey: 3600) will be flushed actually, for some
+The event time is normally the delayed time from the current timestamp.
+Fluentd will wait to flush the buffered chunks for delayed events.
+For example, the figure below shows when the chunks (timekey: 3600) will be flushed actually, for sample `timekey_wait` values:
-`timekey_wait` values.
-The default value of `timekey_wait` is 600
-(10minutes).

 ```
  timekey: 3600